Truck Driver Training

 Prepare for a career in commercial truck driving

 Are you looking for a career and not just another job?
-Consider a career as a professional truck driver.
+Consider becoming a professional truck driver.
 Heartland Community College’s Truck Driver Training Program will open the door to a lifetime of job opportunities.
-Truck driving jobs in all varieties are widely available for those with a commercial driver’s license (CDL).
+All types of truck driving jobs are widely available for those with a commercial driver’s license (CDL).

-Our Truck Driver Training course prepares you to obtain a Commercial Driver’s License.
-You will spend the first week preparing for the Commercial Driver’s License Learner’s Permit (you are responsible for paying the $50 fee to the DMV for the permit exam).
-At the end of the course, you will take a Class “A” License road test administered by the Illinois Secretary of State’s Office.
+Our 160 hour Truck Driver Training course prepares you to obtain a Commercial Driver’s License.
+The first week prepares you for the CDL Learner’s Permit.
+The remaining three weeks are behind the wheel training.
+At the end of the course, you will take a Class “A” License road test, administered by the Illinois Secretary of State’s Office.

 - Endorsement preparation

 - Complete vehicle training

 Instruction includes classroom lecture, demonstration and behind-the-wheel experience in a Class “A” vehicle.

 Before you register for the program, you must:

 - Have a current driver's license issued by the State of Illinois.

 - Complete and pass the DOT Physical and Drug screening.